louchesprocket/pgnutil/README.md

 * -mxse: match Scid ECO code, searching positions transpositionally
 * -mxsed: match Scid ECO description, searching positions transpositionally

+For all ECO-related operations, the standard (non-Scid) ECO database may be specified on the command line with the "-ef" (ECO file) option.
+This file should use the same format as Lichess (see https://github.com/lichess-org/chess-openings).
+If this option is not set, pgnutil will use its own internal database.

 ### Replacing

 The "-r" option performs replacements on the game text.
 For example, to strip comments (or, to be precise, all text between curly braces) from mygames.pgn: